aman-chhetri/transformer-attention_paper/README.md

 My Code Implementation: [Kaggle](https://www.kaggle.com/code/amankshetri/attention-is-all-you-need-paper-transformer)

-*If you wanna quickly try out the attention model from the parallel text examples, then checkout this : [Kaggle](https://www.kaggle.com/code/amankshetri/easy-transformer-from-parallel-text-examples)*
+*If you wanna quickly try out the attention model from the parallel text examples, then checkout this : [Link](https://www.kaggle.com/code/amankshetri/easy-transformer-from-parallel-text-examples)*
-*But I recommend you to implement the above main code.*
+*But I recommend you to implement the above main kaggle code.*

 <a href=https://arxiv.org/pdf/1706.03762.pdf>
   <p align="center">